 Compared to a variation we tried whereby the team had a zen-10-like week each quarter, we found that the steady drumbeat of weekly creative output was more impactful to the business and more fulfilling to our team members.

-It's been neat to see other teams adopt the zen-10 concept over the past few years, but as will all ideas concerning people and process, your mileage may vary.
+It's been neat to see other teams adopt the zen-10 concept over the past few years, but as with all ideas concerning people and process, your mileage may vary.
 Setting aside the specifics, I think that the broader lesson learned is widely applicable: a culture of creativity requires continual nurturing.

 Furthermore, as project deadlines get tight, products flounder, and the competition breathes down our neck, the natural inclination is to tighten our grip on the proverbial wheel by forcing more rigidity and top-down decision making.
 In my experience, it’s often these times when it’s most important to relax our grip because it’s when we need our team to be at their healthiest, and their work to be at its most creative.